 - Yaesu Fusion: Reflector 48010 (7 wires-x rooms available currently)

 - DO NOT QUICK KEY.
-Wait about 2 seconds between transmissions when talking between modes.
+Wait about 2 seconds after PTT and between transmissions when talking between modes.

 - Quick keying can lead to your mode not being picked up by the other modes.